 "No, no, no!"
 Chiaki cried playfully, throwing her arms around the smaller girl before pulling her back towards her.
 "I'm sorry.
 I missed you, too."

 Works every time, Hotaru grinned.

 "Well, you two are certainly lively this morning," said a deep, monotonous voice with a youthful tinge.
-Hotaru's eyes lit up as she gazed from Chiaki's bosom to see a tall and lanky teenage boy with dark skin and long black cornrows walking towards them.
+Hotaru's eyes lit up as she gazed from Chiaki's bosom to see a tall and lanky teenage boy with dark skin and long black cornrows walking toward them.
 He donned his orange and midnight blue Phoenix Military Academy uniform, a rival school also located in Marlia City, just southwest of Requiem.
 Like Requiem, Phoenix was renowned for molding students who were adept at using magic and other supernatural abilities into protectors of the realm.
 However, in the academy's 370-year history, it had only been a century since they started allowing girls to attend.
 By that time, Requiem School for Girls had existed for more than 150 years and had since engaged in a long-standing crosstown rivalry with Phoenix known as the Hullington derby.

 "Oh, heya, Will!"
 Chiaki greeted the boy, waving him over with a smile.

 "Willy, you're here!"
 Hotaru beamed as she pulled away from Chiaki and bounded towards the boy, wrapping him in her second large embrace of the morning.
 All too familiar with the smaller girl's tight squeeze, Will did the necessary calculations in his head before using his mana to prepare a gravity field and braced for impact.
 Her face tilted upward to meet his only to see that it was much further up than she remembered.

 "Hey there, mister,” Hotaru grinned playfully.
 “You went and got taller on us, didn't you?"